voxel51/fiftyone/docs/source/teams/migrations.rst

 .. default-role:: code

-This page describes how to migrate between FiftyOne Teams versions, both for :ref:`admins <teams-upgrading>` migrating the core Teams App infrastructure and :ref:`individual users <teams-upgrade-python-sdk>` who need to install a new version of the Teams Python SDK.
+This page describes how to migrate between FiftyOne Enterprise versions, both for :ref:`admins <teams-upgrading>` migrating the core Enterprise App infrastructure and :ref:`individual users <teams-upgrade-python-sdk>` who need to install a new version of the Enterprise Python SDK.

-Refer to :ref:`this section <teams-migrating-datasets>` to see how to migrate existing datasets from open source to Teams.
+Refer to :ref:`this section <teams-migrating-datasets>` to see how to migrate existing datasets from open source to Enterprise.

 .. _teams-upgrade-python-sdk:

 Upgrading your Python SDK
 _________________________

-Users can upgrade their FiftyOne Teams Python client to the latest version as
+Users can upgrade their FiftyOne Enterprise Python client to the latest version as
 follows:

 .. code-block:: shell

     pip install --index-url https://${TOKEN}@pypi.fiftyone.ai –-upgrade fiftyone

-A specific FiftyOne Teams client version can be installed like so:
+A specific FiftyOne Enterprise client version can be installed like so:

 .. code-block:: shell